mvpaulastar/Minigames/README.md

 Login Info: n/a no login required

-Requirements: JavaFX, and Java 8
+Requirements: JavaFX, and Java 8, scenebuilder with Java eclipse